blueberryapps/aloe/README.md

 ## Dependencies

-Accounting is Rails 4 engine.
+Aloe is Rails 4 engine.
 All models are based on ActiveRecord.

 [Money](https://github.com/RubyMoney/money) is used for handling monetary values.